bernardocecchetto/teste-tecnico-data-sciencie-brigade/README.md

 Or you can just, in the code, change the folder that the data will be loaded.
 Please, any difficult, contact to cecchetto.bernardo@gmail.com.

 ## How to reproduce the virtual environment used
+To reproduce the virtual environment that was used, please just create a virtual environment:
+- virtualenv venv
+Activate your virtual environment
-To reproduce the virtual environment that was used, please just create a virtual environment, install the pip package and install the packages in the file "requirements.txt" using the follow command:
+Then install the pip package and install the packages in the file "requirements.txt" using the follow command:

-pip install -r requirements.txt
+- pip install -r requirements.txt